fluent/fluent-logger-golang/README.md

 When Async is enabled, immediately discard the event queue on close() and return (instead of trying MaxRetry times for each event in the queue before returning)
 The default is false.

+### AsyncResultCallback

+When Async is enabled, if this is callback is provided, it will be called on every write to Fluentd.
+The callback function takes two arguments - a `[]byte` of the message that was to be sent and an `error`.
+If the `error` is not nil this means the delivery of the message was unsuccessful.

 ### SubSecondPrecision

 Enable time encoding as EventTime, which contains sub-second precision values.
 The messages encoded with this option can be received only by Fluentd v0.14 or later.